Testicular Cancer Overview

 - Besides producing and storing sperm, the testicles (or testes) are the main source of male hormones such as testosterone, which control reproduction and sex drive (libido) and impart male physical traits such as deep voice and body and facial hair.

 - Cancer usually occurs in only one testicle.
 Less than 5% of the time, it occurs in both testicles.
-(Usually, the
+(Usually,

-two tumors are found at different times, the second perhaps years later.)
+if a second testicular cancer arises, the two tumors are found at different times, the second perhaps years later.)

 Cancer occurs when normal cells transform and begin to grow and multiply without normal controls.